-With Ulaf’s (Christopher Fairbank) death, Cassian (Diego Luna) knows the only chance to escape is when a new prisoner comes in a day or two.
-Kino Loy (Andy Serkis) still isn’t sold on the idea of escaping Narkina 5 and the other prisoners are terrified after the slaughter on Level 2.
-Cassian reminds Kino “power doesn’t panic”.
-The officers murdered 100+ men to hide the fact that prisoners were being moved to different facilities instead of being released.
-Since his arrival at the Empire-run prison, Cassian noticed how weak the officers are and how they struggle to keep everything in order.
+As the guards take Ulaf’s (Christopher Fairbank) body away, Cassian (Diego Luna) knows the only chance to escape is when a new prisoner is introduced in the next day or two.
+Kino Loy (Andy Serkis) still isn’t sold on the idea of escaping Narkina 5, and the other prisoners are terrified after the slaughter on Level 2.
+Cassian reminds Kino, “Power doesn’t panic” — the officers murdered over 100 men out of fear that word would leak that prisoners were being shuffled to different facilities after they completed their sentences.
+Since his arrival at the Empire-run prison, Cassian has noticed how weak the officers really are and how they struggle to keep everything in order.
 Of course, the guards could always fry every single prisoner in the facility at any time, but Cassian doesn’t care.
 “I’d rather die trying to take them down than give them what they want,” he tells Kino.

 The next day, the prisoners continue to work their shift while setting their plan into motion.
 Cassian goes to the restroom during his break and saws through a water pipe, shorting out the electrified floors.
-Officers arrive with a new prisoner, but they’re running late and are oblivious to what’s going on.
-As Birnok (Rasaq Kukoyi) gets into position, Xaul (Josef Davies) and Ham (Clemens Schick) start a fight to distract the guards.
-Cassian breaks the lift while Birnok attacks the guards.
+Officers arrive with a new prisoner, but they’re running behind and are oblivious to what’s going on.
+As Birnok (Rasaq Kukoyi) gets into position, Xaul (Josef Davies), and Ham (Clemens Schick) start a fight to distract the guards — which gives Cassian time to break the lift while Birnok attacks the guards.
 All hell breaks loose as the prisoners throw the equipment they’ve been forced to build at the guards.
-The two officers are able to kill a few inmates with their blasters, but they’re overwhelmed by the large mass of men.
+The two officers can kill a few inmates with their blasters, but they’re overwhelmed by the large mass of men.

-The prisoners make a mad dash to the exit as they chant “one way out”, while the guards cower and hide.
-They dive off the edge and into the sea — Kino hangs back, as he reveals to Cassian he can’t swim.
+The prisoners make a mad dash for the exit as they chant “one way out,” while the guards cower and hide.
+They dive off the edge and into the sea — Kino is the only one who hangs back, as he reveals to Cassian he can’t swim.
 It’s a cruel twist and before Cassian can do anything to help, he’s pushed over the edge.
-Andy Serkis played the hell out of his character.
-His performance is one of the highlights of this season.
-Which makes it heartbreaking to see Kino watch everyone swim to freedom.
-Later in the episode, Cassian and Melshi (Duncan Pow) make it to shore, and find themselves on a beach.
+Andy Serkis played the hell out of this character, and his performance is one of the highlights of this season.
+Which makes it heartbreaking to see Kino accept the fact he’ll be trapped in this island prison, all while watching everyone swim to freedom.
+Later in the episode, Cassian and Melshi (Duncan Pow) make it to shore and find themselves on a beach.